 4:25 - 4:50 pm Jefferson

-The need for shared device lifecycle assurance The Internet of Things has a problem with data silos – it’s difficult for data to move across domains.
-Sellers must respect user’s privacy and consent while buyers of IoT data need to check provenance, understand how Things were made and kept up-to-date if they are to know the data received is truthful.
-Keeping Things healthy is not the sole responsibility of a single actor; components of a Thing may be shared amongst hardware and software vendors, system integrators, retailers, system operators, owners, regulators or third parties.
+Distributed Ledger Technologies, IAM, and the Truth in Things The Internet of Things has a problem with data silos – it’s difficult for data to move across domains and prove where it came from.
+Users of IoT data must understand how Things were made and kept up-to-date if they are to know the data received is truthful.
+Yet keeping Things healthy is not the sole responsibility of a single actor; components of a Thing may be shared amongst hardware and software vendors, system integrators, retailers, system operators, owners, regulators or third parties.
 Safety and security rests with all involved in authorizing updates, how and when they are applied as well as the right to repair when Things are no longer officially supported.

 Enter your details to receive email updates from Identiverse